 Garden Blogger's Bloom Day: November 2011

 It's raining today!
 A rare rainy day here, but I knew that might happen and took these photos yesterday evening.
 We have had great weather here so I had no problem finding blooms for my first Garden Blogger's Bloom Day post.
-Join Carol at May Dream Gardens and other garden bloggers as we post what's blooming today in our gardens.
+Join Carol at May Dreams Gardens and other garden bloggers as we post what's blooming today in our gardens.

 Lots of single blooms because it was a tough summer and we've had a couple of chilly nights.